ulixee/hero/website/docs/BasicInterfaces/Tab.md

 # Tab

 A Tab is similar to a tab in a consumer browser.
 Each Tab drives an underlying document with its own page lifecycle and resources.
-Many of the tab functions are available from the SecretAgent object.
+Many of the tab functions are available from the Hero object.

 ## Constructor

-A default tab is provided in each Agent instance.
-Navigate by using the [agent.goto](/docs/basic-interfaces/agent#goto) method.
+A default tab is provided in each Hero instance.
+Navigate by using the [hero.goto](/docs/basic-interfaces/hero#goto) method.

-When a new window is "popped up" (ie, `<a href="/new-place" target="_blank"`), a tab will automatically be associated with the Agent instance.
-These can be discovered using the [agent.tabs](/docs/basic-interfaces/agent#tabs) method, or waiting with [agent.waitForNewTab()](/docs/basic-interfaces/agent#wait-for-new-tab).
+When a new window is "popped up" (ie, `<a href="/new-place" target="_blank"`), a tab will automatically be associated with the Hero instance.
+These can be discovered using the [hero.tabs](/docs/basic-interfaces/hero#tabs) method, or waiting with [hero.waitForNewTab()](/docs/basic-interfaces/hero#wait-for-new-tab).

 ## Properties